Foxes Island Wines, Awatere Estate, New Zealand

 The Awatere Valley is located in the southern part of Marlborough and is an area with its own geological significance.
 The Estate with seven distinct terraces carved out during the glacial period sits on the Awatere River which carved a distinct path through the valley.

-Sustainably farmed from the start, the Awatere Estate vineyard has high-density plantings of Pinot Noir, Chardonnay, Sauvignon Blanc and Riesling; varietals all produced under the Foxes Island label.
+Sustainably and naturally farmed from the start, the Awatere Estate vineyard has high-density plantings of Pinot Noir, Chardonnay, Sauvignon Blanc and Riesling; varietals all produced under the Foxes Island label.

 Foxes Island Wines Pinot Noir Collection